KVGXM3/KVGXM3/README.md

-yo sup, im KAG, c++ and python enjoyer, caffeine abuser and i constantly try and fail to design websites (or create any interesting project for that matter). nothing really interesting here so... idk.... however i hope u have beautiful day!!
+# About me

+ hey, im kv, I'm JS, Python and C++ developer.
+ I'm also blazingly mediocre at vim. hope u have nice day <3